Strangler-fig migration

 Modernise legacy applications without the rip-and-replace risk.
 YuSMP Group migrates business-critical systems through the strangler-fig pattern — incremental microservice extraction, framework upgrades, and cloud migration that keep production running throughout.
 Typical wins: COBOL and Delphi to Java or .NET, PHP to Node, monoliths to microservices, on-prem to AWS, Azure, or GCP, and .NET Framework to .NET 8.
 Compliance is baked in: GDPR-aligned, ISO 27001 ready, SOC 2 Type II in progress, HIPAA-capable.

 Most modernisation projects fail when teams attempt full rewrites — scope balloons, the roadmap freezes, and the business loses patience long before the new system is ready.
 We default to strangler-fig refactoring instead: extracting bounded contexts into microservices, then migrating capabilities one by one behind a routing layer.
 The legacy system stays in production the whole way through.
 Our approach is architecture-first: a read-only discovery phase maps the existing system and its dependencies, a migration plan quantifies risk and sequences phases, and incremental cutover includes rollback at every step.
 Reference modernisations span manufacturing (REHAU), industrial systems (CheckList), and operational platforms (xRouten).
+See it in practice in our Refactoring xRouten case study.
+When the brief is broader strategic change rather than codebase work, our digital transformation consulting leads that engagement.

 Extract bounded contexts one at a time, cut over gradually behind a routing layer, and keep rollback available at every step.
 The legacy system stays live throughout the programme.